Dr Emma Cole

 Researcher biography

-Emma is a dramaturg, classicist, and a theatre and performance studies scholar.
-She works across industry and academia, with her area of expertise lying in the performance of Greek tragedy in contemporary theatre.
-She has received funding from the Australian Research Council for her work on tragedy and translation, as well as from the Arts and Humanities Research Council in the UK, via a UKRI Innovation Fellowship titled Punchdrunk on the Classics.
-The latter fellowship built upon her work with Punchdrunk on Kabeiroi (2017) and supported her work as dramaturg on Punchdrunk's The Burnt City (2022-23).
-Her monograph Punchdrunk on the Classics: Experiencing Immersion in The Burnt City and Beyond showcased the research emerging from her work with Punchdrunk and was published with Palgrave Macmillan in 2023.
-Her collaboration with Punchdrunk on The Burnt City was profiled in the New York Times here.
+Dr Emma Cole is an award-winning scholar and Director of the Research Centre in Creative Arts and Human Flourishing.
+A dramaturg, classicist, and a theatre and performance studies scholar, Emma works across industry and academia, with particular expertise in the performance of Greek tragedy in contemporary theatre.
+She has received funding from the Australian Research Council for her work on tragedy and translation, and from the Arts and Humanities Research Council in the UK for her work with British theatre company Punchdrunk.
+Her monograph Punchdrunk on the Classics showcased the research emerging from her work with Punchdrunk and won the 2024 ADSA Rob Jordan Prize for best book.
+Her work with Punchdrunk was profiled in the New York Times here.
+She is currently working on her own translations of Euripides' final trilogy (Bacchae, Iphigenia at Aulis, and Alcmaeon in Corinth) and a Beckett-inspired methodology for translating tragic fragments for performance.

-Emma is a Fellow of the Higher Education Academy and the Royal Historical Society, and a UQ Ally.
+Emma is a Fellow of the Higher Education Academy and the Royal Historical Society, a UQ Ally and a friend of the Reconcilliation Action Network.
 She joined the University of Queensland in 2023.
 Prior to this, she worked at the University of Bristol from 2015-2023.